Ukraine war: Dozens of Russian diplomats expelled by four EU nations

 On Wednesday, Poland expelled 45 accredited diplomats for engaging in suspected espionage in the country.

-The Polish Interior Minister Mariusz Kaminski wrote on Twitter that Polish intelligence officials were "dismantling the Russian special services network in our country".
+Polish Interior Minister Mariusz Kaminski wrote on Twitter that Polish intelligence officials were "dismantling the Russian special services network in our country".

 And earlier this month Bulgaria, Lithuania, Latvia and Estonia expelled a total of 20 Russian embassy staffers in connection with activities "contrary to their diplomatic status".